davidibl/dmnmgr-client/README.md

 - The server-side application provides web services to simulate decisions, run tests and validate DMN definitions. (https://github.com/davidibl/dmnmgr-server)
 - The test driver is a java library to run tests defined in the DMN Manager client during CI/CD processes automatically. (https://github.com/davidibl/dmnmgr-server)

+## Setup

+To setup the development environment, just clone this repository and execute the following commands:

+`npm install`
+`npm run rebuild`

+The second command rebuilds necessary node modules.

 ## Use

 To use this toolkit, you need to download a prebuild release or checkout this repository and build it for yourself.